-- 315. Authorisation to hold and/or to compete in all tournament, friendly and challenge games shall be obtained 48 hours in advance by all the teams from: - (a) The County Board for games within the county - (b) Provincial Council, where the teams are from different Counties within the same Province - (c) Central Council, where teams are from more than one Province County secretaries to be copied in on all applications in the case of (b) and (c). - 316.
-A player or team taking part in any unauthorised tournament, friendly or challenge game shall not be covered by the Injury Fund and may be subject to sanction under the CODA Rules. - 317.
-Any disciplinary matters arising out of the tournament, friendly or challenge games shall be dealt with under the CODA Rules.
-There shall be no alteration in the rules governing discipline, except in Féile Peil na nÓg, where the Féile disciplinary rules shall apply and in International Units.
+- 301. Permission to organise a tournament shall be obtained at least 2 weeks in advance from; - (a) The County Board, where the tournament is for teams within the county - (b) Provincial Council, where the teams are from different counties within the same Province - (c) Central Council, where teams are from more than one Province - 302.
+A player or team taking part in any unauthorised tournament or challenge game shall not be covered by the Injury Fund and may be subject to sanction under the CODA Rules. - 303.
+Any disciplinary matters arising out of the tournament or challenge games shall be dealt with under the CODA Rules.

+There shall be no alteration in the rules governing discipline, except in Féile Peil na nÓg, where the Féile disciplinary rules shall apply and in International Units, where permission is granted by Central Council.
+International Units and Féile Peil na nÓg are governed by their disciplinary rules.

-- 318. A member or unit of the Association shall not participate in games of Ladies Gaelic Football promoted by a body not affiliated to Central Council, without prior authorisation of Central Council. - 319.
-A player, who is not registered with a particular Club or County, may play for that Club or County as a guest player in a tournament game, providing she has obtained permission from: - (a) The relevant Organising Committee, Board or Council - (b) Her Registered Club - (c) Her affiliated County, if she is on any of her County panels
+- 304. A member or unit of the Association shall not participate in games of Ladies Gaelic Football promoted by a body not affiliated to Central Council, without prior authorisation of Central Council. - 305.
+A player, who is not registered with a particular Club or County, may play for that Club or County as a guest player in a tournament game, providing she has obtained permission from: - (a) The Relevant Organising Committee, Board or Council - (b) Her Registered Club - (c) Her Affiliated County, if on any County panels